Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 export { categories, categoriesUnique, categoriesAndCount }
 ```

 **Challenge 7** - Import your exported data into the App component.
-If the exports matched
-the example is Challenge 6 the import would look like this:
+If the exports matched the example in Challenge 6 the import would look like this:

 ```JS
 import data, { allCategories, productCount, namesAndCategories } from './data'